 Focus on the basics

-One year preparation is required before sitting for the Prelims.
+One year of preparation is required before sitting for the Prelims.

 Previous Years Papers

-Practising previous years papers can help a candidate get a proper insight about the format.
+Practising previous years’ papers can help a candidate get a proper insight into the format.

 |List of best Coaching institutes for Civil Services (UPSC / State) Preparation||Check Here|